 All students are welcome to ride bicycles to and from school if they so choose.
-Students are strongly encouraged to lock licensed bicycles (one per lock) to the racks provided through the front entrance next to the TK playground.
-The district will not be responsible for bicycles, which are lost, stolen, or damaged.
+Students are strongly encouraged to lock licensed bicycles (one per lock) in the bike cage located at the front of the school.
+The district will not be responsible for bicycles, which are lost, stolen, or damaged.Bicycles, skateboards and scooters are to be walked in crosswalks and on sidewalks on school property.
+If you see the bike cage open after 8:40, please help keep our campus safe, close it, and tell the office it needs to be locked.